You are here:

 MAT board of trustees

-Local governing board
+Local governing board (LGB)

 Read guidance on who should draft the agenda and how governors may propose items in another article from The Key.